yemiwebby/symfony-hackathon-starter/readme.md

  **Live Demo**: [https://symfony-hackathon-starter.herokuapp.com/](https://symfony-hackathon-starter.herokuapp.com/)
  A boilerplate for  **Symfony**  web applications.

-If you have attended any hackathons in the past, then you know how much time it takes to
-get a project started: decide on what to build, pick a programming language,
-pick a web framework, pick a CSS framework.
-A while later, you might have an
-initial project up on GitHub and only then can other team members start contributing.
+If you have attended any hackathons in the past, then you know how much time it takes to get a project started: decide on what to build, pick a programming language, pick a web framework, pick a CSS framework.
+A while later, you might have an initial project up on GitHub and only then can other team members start contributing.
 Or how about doing something as simple as Sign in with Facebook authentication?
 You can spend hours on it if you are not familiar with how OAuth 2.0 works.

 The aim and usage of this project goes beyond hackathon purposes only, Symfony Hackathon starter will definitely save any developer hours or even days of development time and can serve as a learning guide for web developers in general.

-Describe Symfony as a set of reusable PHP components and a web framework here.
-And add more details

  [Symfony](https://symfony.com) is an open-source PHP framework with an elegant structure and a reputation for being a suitable framework to kick-start any project irrespective of its size.
 As a set of reusable components, its flexibility, architecture, and high performance make it a top choice for building a highly complex enterprise application.